-- a.
-In accordance with the provisions of Standing Order No.6 (j) (xvii) the Council shall at its Annual General Meeting only receive such nominations to the title of "Honorary Townsperson". - b.
-Any such nominations shall stand adjourned for consideration at the next ordinary meeting of the Council. - c.
-The Council may decide not to make any such appointment in any year but in any event shall not make more than two appointments per year.
+- a. accordance with the provisions of Standing Order No6(J)(xvii) The Council shall at its Annual General Meeting only receive such nominations to the title of Honorary Townsperson at its May Ordinary Meeting. - b.
+Any such nominations shall stand adjourned for consideration at the next oridinary meeting of the Council. - c.
+The Council may decide not to make any such appointment in any year, but in any event, shall not make more than two appointments per year,